ITRoselloSignoris/Movie-Recommendation-Model/README.md

 - **Uvicorn**: Light and fast ASGI server that allows the asyncronous execution of the API.
 - **Requests**: Make HTTP requests to the API.
 - **Pydantic**: Validate the input data of the API.
-- **Gradio**: Graphical User Interface that allows the users to test the model.
+- **Gradio**: Interactive Web App that allows the users to test the model.

 ### <ins>5.
 Deployment</ins>
 - **Docker**: Containerize the API and simplify its deployment.